 So.., we never write 20 euros for a cinema ticket, it's abused. " Because we never write :

 "20 euros for a cinema ticket, that's taking people for idiots".
 Understand?
 And if you don't UNDERSTAND, I can't DO anything for you!

 As you can see, to write such a thing is an abuse!

-Did you enjoy this article?
+Did you like this article?
 Share it with your friends by making a copy and paste without error !